-Now the Labor Government wants to build the Western Distributor, which faces many of the same problems.
+Now the Labor Government wants to build the West Gate toll road, which faces many of the same problems.

-The Western Distributor toll road is a $5.5 billion band-aid that won’t fix our traffic and truck problems, and will just deliver more profits to private toll company, Transurban.
-It will funnel thousands more cars into the CBD, North Melbourne and Parkville.
+The West Gate toll road is a $6.7 billion band-aid that won’t fix our traffic and truck problems, and will just deliver more profits to private toll company, Transurban.
+It will funnel thousands more cars into the CBD, North Melbourne, Parkville and Docklands.

-We need real, long-term solutions to road congestion in the inner Melbourne and beyond.
+We need real, long-term solutions to road congestion in inner Melbourne and beyond.

 We want freight on rail, big investment in public transport, and a truck ban on residential streets in the inner west.

 The people of the Melbourne deserve a healthy, clean and liveable neighbourhood for decades to come.

 We will be working with all affected communities to find real solutions to Melbourne’s congestion problems.
 The West Gate toll road is not it.

 The Labor Government isn’t investing enough in public transport.
 Some of our inner-city tram routes are at 150% capacity in the morning, and it’s nearly impossible to get on a train at peak hour.